PatchworkHorse/PatchworkHorse/README.md

 Hello!
 I'm Sean / Patchwork

 - 🔭 I’m currently working on: HostFixture (See below!)
-- 🌱 I’m currently learning: Golang, OCPI, Docker (Advanced use cases, networking, composition)
+- 🌱 I’m currently learning: Golang, OCPI, Kubernetes (Advanced use cases, networking, composition)
 - 💬 Ask me about: Infrastructure automation!
 - 🔮 I'd like to work on: Large scale, distributed systems, putting Redis to work in a meaningful way.
 - 📫 How to reach me: Paintcolt (at) gmail.com